psi4/psi4/doc/sphinxman/source/manage_release.rst

 Publish GitHub postrelease
 --------------------------

-* On GitHub site "Draft a New Release" for anticipated or newly minted tag
+* With an anticipated or newly minted tag, go to https://github.com/psi4/psi4/releases/new (or "Draft a new release" button on GitHub site).
+* Release title takes the form: ``v1.8.2, 2023-10-03``
-* Fill in frontmatter style and links from previous GitHub release
+* Fill in frontmatter style and links from previous GitHub release.
-* Fill in RN as cherry-pick to or edit on branch
+* Fill in RN bullets for changes cherry-picked or edited to the maintenance branch.
+* Save the draft release until tag is finalized.
 * "publish" release.
-This establishes release date for GitHub API
+This establishes the release date for the GitHub API.

 Publish psicode release